 2. The thyroid tumors in rats were also benign (with no progression to malignancy), and the increase in the tumor incidences at the high dose did not reach statistical significance when compared to controls;

-3. In both species (mice and rats), tumors were observed only at the HDT (i.e., there was a lack of evidence of a dose-response relationship);
+3. In both species (mice and rats), tumors were observed only at the high dose level (i.e., there was a lack of evidence of a dose-response relationship);

 4. There is no concern for mutagenicity/genotoxicity;

-Thus, for all these reasons, the Agency has determined that the cPAD will adequately account for all chronic effects, including carcinogenicity, likely to result from exposure to ethiprole.
+6. The reduction of the Food Quality Protection Act Safety Factor (FQPA SF) to 1x yields a chronic Population Adjusted Dose (cPAD) of 0.03 mg/kg/day.
+The Agency has determined that the cPAD will adequately account for all chronic effects, including carcinogenicity, likely to result from exposure to ethiprole.

-More detailed information on the studies received and the nature of the adverse effects caused by ethiprole as well as the NOAEL and the LOAEL from the toxicological studies can be found in the document entitled, “Ethiprole: Human Health Risk Assessment for Proposed Uses on Imported Rice and Tea,” dated December 1, 2010, by going to http://www.regulations.gov.
+More detailed information on the studies received and the nature of the adverse effects caused by ethiprole as well as the NOAEL and the LOAEL from the toxicological studies can be found in the document entitled, “Ethiprole: Human Health Risk Assessment for a Proposed Tolerance without U.S. Registration in/on Imported Coffee, Green Bean,” dated April 29, 2019, by going to http://www.regulations.gov.
 The referenced document is available in the docket established by this action, which is described under ADDRESSES.
 Locate and click on the hyperlink for docket ID number EPA-HQ-OPP-2009-0493.
-Double-click on the document to view the referenced information on pages 13-20 of 60.
+Double-click on the document to view the referenced information.

 B. Toxicological Points of Departure/Levels of Concern

-More detailed information on the toxicological endpoints for ethiprole can be found in the document entitled, “Ethiprole: Human Health Risk Assessment for Proposed Uses on Imported Rice and Tea,” dated December 1, 2010, by going to http://www.regulations.gov.
+More detailed information on the toxicological endpoints for ethiprole can be found in the document entitled, “Ethiprole: Human Health Risk Assessment for a Proposed Tolerance without U.S. Registration in/on Imported Coffee, Green Bean,” dated April 29, 2019, by going to http://www.regulations.gov.
 The referenced document is available in the docket established by this action, which is described under ADDRESSES.
 Locate and click on the hyperlink for docket ID number EPA-HQ-OPP-2009-0493.
-Double-click on the document to view the referenced information on page 21 of 60.
+Double-click on the document to view the referenced information.

 C. Exposure Assessment

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
-An unrefined, acute dietary exposure assessment using tolerance-level residues, empirical processing factors and assuming 100 percent crop treated (PCT) for the proposed commodities was conducted for the general U.S. population and various population subgroups.
+In estimating acute dietary (food and drinking water) exposure, EPA used food consumption information from the Dietary Exposure Evaluation Model—Food Commodity Intake Database (DEEM-FCIDTM, Version 3.18), which incorporates 2003-2008 consumption data from the United States Department of Agriculture's (USDA's) National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
+An unrefined, acute dietary exposure assessment was conducted assuming tolerance-level residues and assuming 100 percent crop treated (PCT).

 ii.
 Chronic exposure.
-An unrefined chronic dietary risk analysis was conducted with the DEEM-FCID TM model, assuming tolerance-level residues, empirical processing factors, and 100 PCT.
+In conducting the chronic dietary exposure assessment, EPA used DEEM-FCIDTM, Version 3.18, which incorporates 2003-2008 consumption data from the USDA's NHANES/WWEIA.
+An unrefined chronic dietary risk analysis was conducted assuming tolerance-level residues and 100 PCT.

-More detailed information on the acute and chronic dietary (food only) Start Printed Page 18919exposure and risk assessment for ethiprole can be found in the document entitled, “Ethiprole: Acute and Chronic Dietary (Food Only) Exposure and Risk Assessment for Proposed Imported Tolerances on Rice and Tea,” dated December 1, 2010, by going to http://www.regulations.gov.
+More detailed information on the acute and chronic dietary (food only) exposure and risk assessment for ethiprole can be found in the document entitled, “Ethiprole: Human Health Risk Assessment for a Proposed Tolerance without U.S. Registration in/on Imported Coffee, Green Bean,” dated April 29, 2019, by going to http://www.regulations.gov.
 The referenced document is available in the docket established by this action, which is described under ADDRESSES.
 Locate and click on the hyperlink for docket ID number EPA-HQ-OPP-2009-0493.
-Double-click on the document to view the referenced information on pages 6-8 of 12.
+Double-click on the document to view the referenced information.

 2. Dietary exposure from drinking water.
-Ethiprole and its degradates were not considered for drinking water assessment because ethiprole is not registered for use in the U.S.; therefore, exposure to drinking water is precluded.
+Ethiprole and its degradates were not considered for drinking water assessment because ethiprole is not registered for use in the U.S.; therefore, exposure to residues of ethiprole in drinking water is not expected.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).
 Ethiprole is not registered for any specific use patterns that would result in residential exposure.